hwang2006/mcp_youtube_extract/README.md

 1. Check the [existing issues](https://github.com/hwang2006/mcp_youtube_extract/issues)
 2. Create a new issue with detailed information about your problem
 3. Include logs and error messages when applicable
+4. For SSE transport issues, refer to the [`mcp-sse-guide.md`](mcp-sse-guide.md) troubleshooting section